Resources

 Linguistics, Negations, & Conflated Words

 One important concept is that our brain does not process a negation.
 Don’t think of an elephant.
 Do not think of a pink baby elephant in a tutu.
 Don’t do it.
 Don’t touch the stove.
-In order to understand what not to do, we have to understand what is being said.
-Some people will visualize the elephant or touching the stove to understand the concept being mentioned and then have the cancel it out in their mind.
-Whatever we are talking about is what we are eliciting in someone’s mind – including our own – even if we are saying not or don’t in front of it.
-So, discuss what you do want to discuss, think about, talking about, or do.
+To understand what not to do, we have to understand what is being said.
+Some people will visualize the elephant or touching the stove to understand the concept being mentioned and then have to cancel it out in their minds.
+Whatever we are talking about is what we are eliciting in someone’s mind – including our own – even if we are saying “no”, “not”, or “don’t” in front of it.
+So, discuss what you want to discuss, think about, talk about, or do.
 Use “positive language” instead of negations or “negative language”.

 Some common words that are conflated: